-The Lord wants to escort you to someplace wonderful, it’s where there is a rich rest and a sweet intimacy– in spite, of conflict.
-Everything is revealed in Psalm 23;
+The Lord wants to escort you to someplace wonderful, it’s where there is a rich rest and a sweet intimacy– in spite of fierce conflict.
+Everything you need is revealed in Psalm 23, and it’s beautiful.

 It is more than good poetry.
 It’s a way of life.

-There is real evidence when you have appropriated this deeper life.
-There will be a surrender of all you have, and you will fully understand what it truly means to be His follower.
+There’s evidence when you have appropriated this deeper life.
+There will be a surrender of all you have, and you will fully understand what it truly means to be His follower and part of Jesus’flock.
 There will be a complete renunciation of all rights to yourself.
-You will give it all up, with an insurmountable joy, just to walk with Him.
+With an insurmountable joy, you will give it all up just to walk with Him.

 Live on earth as if you’ve already died, and are now living in heaven with Him.

-There must be a definite place where you turn your rights over to Him.
+There must be a definite place to turn your rights over to Him.
 Perhaps His love has already pressed you into this.
-Often there will be a disillusionment and cynicism with this planet and its ugly ways.
+Often there will be disillusionment and cynicism about this planet and its ugly ways.
 You want to escape all its dullness and jadedness.
 You will step into ‘life-effervescent.’
 He intends to walk you through many issues, but if He is close I will suggest you trust Him fully.

-If you struggle with a mental illness: clinical depression, bipolar, anxiety issues, or schizophrenia, I want to reassure you, you are not a “lesser” Christian.
+If you struggle with a mental illness: clinical depression, bipolar, anxiety issues, or schizophrenia, I want to reassure you, that you are not a “lesser” Christian.
 And my comments include you.
 You are not on the ‘scrap heap’ of the Spirit.
-In so many ways, you can enter in while normal people will struggle.
-And you do need to step into this, and discover a life worth living.
+In so many ways, you can enter in while ordinary people will struggle.
+And you do need to step into this and discover a life worth living.

 A “Psalm 23 life” is yours for the asking.
 Take it up, humbly and true.
 It’s your birthright to be with your Shepherd forever.